pietrop/pietrop.github.io/categories/blog/2021-06-16-front-end-system-design.md

 #### Sharding
 Database sharing as a way of handling scaling

-Database **sharding**, splitting up database in multiple master database for the purpose of write.
+Database **sharding**, splitting up the database in multiple master database for the purpose of write.

 - **vertical** sharing, splitting multiple individual tables across different machines.
 - **Horizontal** sharing, splitting a single table (eg tweets) across multiple machines.
 Various ways to do it.
 Most common, user id mod by number of machines you want to allocate user id to.
 Eg 5 master machines for that table. this routes the user id to a specific machine.